 (PS - We'd love to be the setting for your next movie).

 The Custom House Maritime Museum was designed by America's first federal architect, Robert Mills (1781-1855), who is best- known as creator of the national Washington Monument.
 Behind the museum's original granite exterior lies New London's most unexpected interior, every aspect of which reflects Robert Mill's architectural ingenuity and desire to create a truly fireproof setting for the City's US Customs office.
 Its gallery rooms are suitable for small or medium-sized dinners and receptions.

 Maximum of 40 people

-Optional pre-dinner short guided tours of the ground floor rooms can be given by our museum docents.
+Optional pre-dinner short guided tours of the museum can be given by our museum docents.

-Dinner is served in the second floor Lucille Showalter Gallery.
-With views out across the Thames River to Groton, the gallery contains an exhibition on the Amistad incident.
+Dinner is served in the elegant ground floor Lighthouse Gallery.
+With views out across the Thames River to Groton, the gallery contains an exhibition about New London-area lighthouses.

 Small dinners, for 12 people or less, may be held in the intimate, vaulted brick, lower-level Archibald Chester Reading Room.